mono/website/docs/about-mono/supported-platforms/xbox-one.md

 framework into their game code.

-For users interested in using Mono on XboxOne, fill [this form](https://aka.ms/xamarin-xbox-sign-up) to receive access to the SDK.
+For users interested in using Mono on XboxOne, fill [this form](https://aka.ms/xamarin-xbox-sign-up) to request access to the SDK.
+NOTE, to be eligible you need to be a licensed Xbox developer and enrolled in the ID@Xbox program or have an assigned Xbox Account Manager.
+For more details please visit, https://www.xbox.com/developers/id.